Aksyon/Credit-Calculator/README.md

 Levenshtein distance used for validation of input data in the function read_data().

+Python dataclasses replaced with reactive dataklasses by David Beazley.

 author: https://github.com/Aksyon / Aleksandr Aksyonov

 How to start the program: